edoliberty/streaming-quantiles/README.md

 Main class in kll.py

     $ ./kll.py -h

-    usage: kll.py [-h] [-k K] [-t T] optional arguments:
+	usage: kll.py [-h] [-k K] [-t {int,string,float}] optional arguments:
-		-h, --help  show this help message and exit
+        -h, --help            show this help message and exit -k K                  controls the size of the sketch which is 3k+log(n), where n is the length of the stream.
-		-k K        controls the size of the sketch which is 3k+log(n), where n is the length of the stream.
+        -t {int,string,float}
-        -t T        defines the type of stream items.
-Options are "int", "string", or "float".
-Default is "string".
+                              defines the type of stream items.

 For convenience, the class StreamMaker is also included.

     $ ./streamMaker.py -h

-	usage: streamMaker.py [-h] [-n N] [-o O] optional arguments:
+	usage: streamMaker.py [-h] [-n N] [-o {sorted,zoomin,zoomout,sqrt,random}] optional arguments:
-        -h, --help  show this help message and exit
+        -h, --help            show this help message and exit -n N                  the number of generated elements -o {sorted,zoomin,zoomout,sqrt,random}
-        -n N        the number of generated elements -o O        the order of the streamed integers.
-Options are "sorted","zoomin","zoomout","sqrt",and "random".
+                       		  the order of the streamed integers.

 ### Example
 Try the following